Jeannett Slesnick: Legacy and recognitions

 Her death was a significant event in South Florida, drawing media coverage as well as several prominent tributes that continued years following her death.
 Among the published media coverage was an editorial obituary written by a columnist of the Miami Herald, titled “Coral Gables leader dies at 76”, and a full-length photographic article entitled “The Passing of a Star: Jeannett Slesnick” in Coral Gables Magazine.

-Her funeral in St. Philip’s Episcopal Church was reported to have been attended by more than 500 guests, requiring the city trolley to ferry attendees from the Biltmore Hotel parking lot to the service.
-On the weekend following her death, the exterior of the Coral Gables City Hall was lit in lime green, the color of lymphoma awareness, in Slesnick’s honor.
+Her funeral in St. Philip's Episcopal Church was reported to have been attended by more than 500 guests, requiring the city trolley to ferry attendees from the Biltmore Hotel parking lot to the service.
+On the weekend following her death, the exterior of the Coral Gables City Hall was lit in lime green, the color of lymphoma awareness, in Slesnick's honor.
 She was described by the Coral Gables Museum as a “pillar of the community” in a statement acknowledging her service and support during the museum's founding years.
 In an interview with the Miami Herald, her husband, Don, credited her influence as helping him achieve success in his own political career.

-In 2024, Slesnick was posthumously recognized as a recipient of the Miami-Dade County Mayor’s Pioneer Award as part of the 2024 “In the Company of Women Awards”.
+In 2024, Slesnick was posthumously recognized as a recipient of the Miami-Dade County Mayor's Pioneer Award as part of the 2024 “In the Company of Women Awards”.
 She was also named a 2024 Junior League of Miami “Women Who Make a Difference” Honoree and a co-recipient of both Henry M. Flagler Community Builder Award as well as the Gables Good Government (GGG) "Excellence in Public Service Award" alongside her husband Don, who accepted each on her behalf.

 In 2025, Slesnick was honored with the designation of "Jeannett Slesnick Literacy Row" in the primary thoroughfare of the Coral Gables Youth Center in recognition of her role in establishing the Coral Gables Literacy Festival.
 The Resolution was passed in June 2024 and the designation was unveiled and inaugurated in May 2025.
 Also that year, Slesnick was honored nationally with an American flag flown over the United States Capitol by Congressman Carlos Giménez, and as a co-recipient of the George E. Merrick Award for Excellence alongside her husband Don by the Coral Gables Chamber of Commerce during the Centennial Year of Coral Gables.

+In 2026, Slesnick was a posthumous recipient of the Civic Arts Award during the Coral Gables Museum Centennial Gala.

 Following Slesnick's death, the Coral Gables Community Foundation manages and maintains the complete archives for Jeannett's Journal.